 Regarding research, the Peruvian fishery research institute (Instituto del Mar del Perú, IMARPE) dedicates significant financial and human resources to the follow-up and research of this fishery.
 It benefits from a large data flow, both regarding the Peruvian anchovy stock as well as the group of variables and impacts related to it.
 Also, during the last fifty years, industrial vessels have participated from activities related to fishing data collection.

-At the time of drafting this report, the main issues regarding sustainability of the fishery are:
+At the start of this FIP, the main issues regarding the sustainability of the fishery were:

 - It is necessary to demonstrate that the fishery complies with the requirement of attending the needs of the ecosystem.

 - It is required that harvest control rules in a low biomass scenario are more explicit, as well as the management objectives related to the ecosystem.

 - It is necessary to address unreported fishing and illegal vessels, which represent a potential danger for the sustainability of the fishery.

 - It is necessary to achieve a better understanding of the direct impacts of the Unit of Assessment on ETP species and habitats.